 Get Active for Halloween 2023: Halloween Half-Marathon Series

-If you’re one of the freakishly fit people that enjoy a casual marathon, the Miami Beach Halloween Half-Marathon is the event for you.
+If you’re one of the freakishly fit people who enjoy a casual marathon, the Miami Beach Halloween Half-Marathon is the event for you.

 Get dressed up, enjoy a scenic run along the Miami Beach waterfront, and earn yourself one of the coveted Halloween-themed medals this event has become known for.
 For a shorter but equally rewarding run, enter the freaky four-miler events.

 Participants are welcome to walk, but there is a four-hour time limit, so move as if zombies are chasing you if you want to make it across the finish line!

 Best Halloween Event in Miami for Pets: Pinecrest Garden Howl-O-Ween

 Date: October 14th from 11 am to 4 pm